markxp/codelab-build-pwa-polymer2/README.md

 Polymer 2 has many syntax differences to Polymer 1 here, which covers [simple observer, complex observer(computed property)](https://www.polymer-project.org/2.0/docs/devguide/observers), [fire custom event](https://www.polymer-project.org/2.0/docs/devguide/events#custom-events)

+### step 8

+Set \<google-youtube\> element to selected video.
+The element height is using CSS calc() function.
+For instance, "calc(A + B)".
+Notice the space between operator, which is neccessary.

+There is a cool [example](https://codepen.io/th61855/pen/tAzBC).

+Review the custom event 'setup-toolbar' - it has two properties: leftItemIcon and leftItemClickAction.
+When 'setup-toolbar' event is fired, the event object carries these two information and make the toolbar button useful.